3bary/trek/README.md

 - 🔐 User registration and login.
 - 🏷️ Select interests (tags & categories) upon first use.
-- 🧠 Personalized place recommendations based on user preferences.
+- 🧠 Personalized place recommendations & smart **warnings** based on user preferences.
 - 📄 View detailed information about places.
-- ❤️ Save favorite places.
+- ❤️ Save favorite places with **offline caching**.
 - 🙍‍♂️ User profile with the ability to update interests.
 - 🗺️ **Core Feature**: Trip planner that generates a roadmap of 10 places based on 5 questions:
   1. Select up to 3 cities.